hulln/hulln.github.io/README.md

 ## Repository Structure
 - `assets`: Contains CSS, JavaScript, image, and other important files.
-- `old`: Archive of previous versions of the website.
-  - `v1`: Initial version made after applying the HTML5 template.
-  - `v2`: Attempt to make a website from scratch with the help of ChatGPT.
 - Other HTML files: Main HTML files for the website.

 ## License